AKA Grave Walkers

 A stylish opening title sequence makes several things clear.
 First things first, Tony Todd only gets an ‘also starring’ credit signalling it’s just going to be a bit part, which is of course a big shame.
 But it’s certainly no surprise all things considered.
 In fact it’s also no surprise that he appears almost an hour into the running time, for just a few brief moments.
 The second thing to note is that these credits hint that the production values, while not exactly stellar, will be decent enough.
 All the masks and the inky blood effects are a visually interesting way to get things rolling.
 The music here is also solid, and it remains so throughout.
 There are plenty of effective percussion tracks and pulsing electronic sounds… although the jazz bass riffs in other parts are a little odd to say the least.
 But I’m afraid these minor positive aspects are the best that this whole feature has to offer, and soon things become more complicated than they need to be.

 After this introduction the visuals switch to black and white.
-It lends things a certain amount of atmosphere, particularly in the first few scenes.
+It lends everything a certain amount of atmosphere, particularly in the first few scenes.
 Deputy Hancock (Charlene Amoia) arrives at a party gone wrong and discovers the perplexing villain of the story, who I’ll get to in a moment.
-This monochrome look disguises some of the digital effects, at least a little.
+This monochrome look also disguises some of the digital effects, at least a little.
 But the in-story reason for this is never clear as her glimpses of the evil itself are in colour.
-Towards the end the whole film switches over to this entirely, leading you to wonder what it’s meant to symbolise, if anything.
+Towards the end the whole film switches from this style entirely, leading you to wonder what it’s meant to symbolise, if anything.
 Your guess is as good as mine when it comes to summing up what happens later on.
 More time should have been spent improving the sound effects mix and editing the story into a coherent narrative.
 Characters experience mental flashes showing blood seeping from a coffin and more ghoulish masks are shown, but this is a pretty sparse bread crumb trail to say the least.